TWUOnline/LDRS663/_pages/assignment-5.md

 ---
 ### Lesson Presentation

-Students will work in cooperation with an instructor in the TWU International Degree Completion program to plan and implement a lesson or portion of a lesson.
+Students will work in cooperation with an instructor in the TWU International Degree Completion program to plan and present a full or partial lesson (45-60 minutes).